caporaso-lab/using-qiime2/book/how-to-guides/use-the-galaxy-container.md

 (galaxy-container)=
-# How to use the QIIME 2 galaxy container
+# How to use the QIIME 2 Galaxy container

-The QIIME 2 Galaxy docker container enables you to use QIIME 2 through the Galaxy interface on your own hardware.
+The QIIME 2 Galaxy container enables you to use QIIME 2 through the Galaxy interface on your own hardware.

 We recommend using either [Podman](https://podman.io) or [Docker](https://docker.com).
 Before you jump in with QIIME 2, follow the "Get Started" (i.e., install) instructions for one or the other on the project's website, and confirm that it's working according to the Podman's or Docker's instructions.